 Departments are authorized to seek service providers and negotiate service agreements at this level.
 However, departures from the standard insurance requirements must be approved by the Risk Manager (County Procedures Manual Title I, Section 300, D).
 Departments must submit a requisition to Purchasing.
-Departments should seek at least three (3) quotes for the service, complete a GSD-89 form, create a requisition and submit the GSD-89 form, quotes and other applicable documentation to Purchasing.
-Departments must documentation of the service provider's insurance coverage.
-If multiple payments are anticipated, Purchasing may establish a blanket (open) purchase order for the service.
+Departments should seek at least three (3) quotes for the service, complete a GSD-89 form or equivalent comparison, create a requisition and attach appropriate documentation to be reviewed by Purchasing.
+Purchasing will review the requisition for approval and establish a purchase order as appropriate.
+Departments must maintain documentation of the service provider's insurance coverage.
+If multiple payments are anticipated, Purchasing may establish a blanket purchase order for services.
 Departments are encouraged to seek assistance from Purchasing to identify potential service providers as necessary.